 B+T Current Response: Please refer to our comment regarding the previous response.
+Applicant Response: see prior response.

 b) Alternate methods of compliance: Alternative methods of compliance can be evaluated once the Applicant confirms/identifies which Project aspects would be in non-compliance.